 Q: How much do electric surfboards cost?

-Electric surfboards can cost anywhere from a few thousand dollars to nearly $20,000, depending on the model and the company you decide to go with.
-Batteries are another significant cost in these boards, so those add at least another thousand to the overall cost, if you decide to purchase an additional one with your board.
+Electric surfboards can cost anywhere from a few thousand dollars to nearly $20,000, depending on the model and the company you choose.
+Batteries are another significant cost in these boards, so those add at least another thousand to the overall cost if you purchase an additional one with your board.

 Q: How fast do electric surfboards go?